siridamineni/siri-damineni-capstone-project/readme.md

 - **As a Logged-in User:**

   - I should see my dashboard displaying:

-    - Current BMI
-    - Daily workout stats
-    - Weekly step count stats for each day
-    - A list of liked workouts
-    - A record of previously performed workouts
+    - A table that displays previously performed exercises by date.

-- **Pop-up Notification:**

-  - A pop-up should appear after logging in, indicating that I need to update my daily tracker with the latest data.

 - **Navigation to Daily Tracker:**
-  - I should be able to navigate to the "Daily Tracker" page by clicking the "Daily Tracker" option in the sidebar.
+  - user should be able to navigate to the 'Daily Tracker' page by clicking the 'Daily Tracker' option in the sidebar.
-  - On the Daily Tracker page, I should be able to input my previous day's workout details.
+  - On the 'Daily Tracker' page, user should be able to input the details of my previous day's performed exercises along with the remaining information.
+  - After updating the daily tracker the updated informatuion will be populated in dashboard.

 ---

 ### **Explore Workouts Page:**

 - **As a User:**

-  - I should be able to explore suggested workouts based on my vital information by clicking "Explore Workouts" in the sidebar.
+  - User should be able to explore exercises by clicking 'Explore Workouts' in the sidebar.
-  - I should be able to filter the workout list by:
+  - User should be able to filter the exercise list by
-    - Duration
       - Intensity
-    - Name of the workout
+      - Category

 - **Workout Details Page:**
-  - On selecting a workout, I should be directed to a separate page displaying:
+  - Upon selecting a exercise, user should be directed to a separate page displaying:
-    - Detailed instructions
-    - Duration and equipment required
     - Demo videos
-    - An option to "Like" the workout
-    - An option to "Add" the workout to my personalized workout regimen
+    - Exercise details

 ## Implementation

 ### Tech Stack

 - React
-- TypeScript
 - MySQL
 - Express
 - Client Libraries:
   - React
-  - styled-components
+  - sass
   - react-router
   - axios
-  - react-query
   - recharts
   - mui
-  - formik
 - Server Libraries
   - knex
   - Express